chrisagrams/iSCMS-Hackathon-2025/README.md

    - By participating, you agree to potentially contribute additional time *after* the hackathon to help prepare your work for publication.

 3. **Resource Usage**
-   - You may use any computational resources at your disposal (local machines, HPC, cloud, etc.).
+   - You may use any computational resources available to you (local machines, HPC systems, cloud platforms, etc.).

+      - However, your final solution must be runnable on a modern high-end personal computer.
+Avoid approaches that demand excessive memory or compute.

+      - For example, it is acceptable to train a model on a GPU cluster, but the resulting model should still be able to run inference efficiently on a personal computer.

 ---